wisskirchenj/composer-tasks/README.md

 Implemented in the <b>Introduction to Docker</b> Track of hyperskill.org's JetBrain Academy.<br>
 https://hyperskill.org/projects/374

-Project goal is to implement a Spring boot recipe application with Spring Security and persisting into an H2 database.

 ## Technology / External Libraries

 - docker-compose 3.1